Thunderbirds Are Go: Filming

-Pre-production lasted three months and a 16-week shooting schedule was drawn up to coincide with the filming of Thunderbirds Series Two.
+Pre-production took three months and a 16-week shooting schedule was drawn up to coincide with the filming of Thunderbirds Series Two.
 Principal photography began on 3 March 1966 and ended in late June.
-The staff at AP Films were divided into "A" and "B" units: A to shoot the film and B the TV episodes.
-To accommodate its increased workload, APF bought two additional buildings near its site on the Slough Trading Estate, combining these with the pre-existing puppet workshop, art department building and publicity centre to form a production base of five buildings.
+The staff of APF, the Andersons' production company, were divided into "A" and "B" units: A to shoot the film, B the TV episodes.
+To accommodate its increased workload, APF bought two additional buildings on the Slough Trading Estate, combining these with the pre-existing puppet workshop, art department building and publicity office to create a production base of five buildings.
 Converted by January 1966, one of these former factory units contained puppet stages while the other incorporated a single large sound stage on which all of the film's model and effects work would be completed.

 Thunderbirds Are Go was filmed in Techniscope with a 2.35:1 widescreen aspect ratio.
-The possibility of using anamorphic lenses was rejected as depth of field problems made them unsuitable for effects shots.
+The possibility of using anamorphic lenses was rejected as depth of field problems made them unsuitable for the effects shots.
 Techniscope, on the other hand, used spherical lenses but still produced a cinematic "letterbox" image.
 All APF productions up to this point had been filmed on Arriflex cameras, but for the film these were replaced with Mitchells.

 The film was the first to be shot using a video assist technology called the Livingston Electronic Viewfinder Unit.
-Also known as "Add-a-Vision", this system comprised a viewfinder that relayed images from the shooting camera to video monitors elsewhere in the studio.
-This allowed the crew to examine newly filmed footage live on set and in better quality than before.
-Add-a-Vision also helped the puppet operators, who were stationed on gantries several feet above the studio floor and could not easily monitor the puppets' movements.
-In addition, the system incorporated a playback function for viewing rushes.
+Also known as "Add-a-Vision", this system comprised a viewfinder that relayed images from the shooting camera to video monitors around the studio.
+This allowed the crew to view newly filmed footage live on set and in better quality than before.
+Add-a-Vision also helped the puppet operators, who were stationed on gantries several feet above the studio floor and could not easily follow the puppets' movements.
+The system also incorporated a playback function for viewing rushes.
 Based on German video assist technology, Add-A-Vision was developed by Thunderbirds director of photography John Read in collaboration with Prowest Electronics.